iatsiuk/lodash-string-tools/README.md

   <img src="https://raw.githubusercontent.com/iatsiuk/lodash-string-tools/master/static/banner.png">
 </p>

-[Lodash](https://lodash.com/) is a JavaScript library which provides utility functions for common programming tasks using the functional programming paradigm.
-This extension brings the power of its string manipulation functions to Visual Studio Code.
+[Lodash](https://lodash.com/) is a JavaScript library that provides utility functions for common programming tasks, utilizing the functional programming paradigm.
+This extension integrates the powerfull string manipulation methods of Lodash into Visual Studio Code.
+With a simple hotkey, you can effortlessly convert text into various formats such as camelCase, kebab-case, snake_case, and more.

 <p align="center">
   <em>